tkarapan/academic-kickstart/content/home/experience.md

   date_end = "2015-02-01"
   description = """

-  * Working on a clinical neuroimaging (fMRI & MEG) study on epilepsy
+  * Analysing fMRI & MEG neuroimaging data from a clinical study on epilepsy
   """

 [[experience]]